The survivor-likes we tune ours against

 ## Vampire Survivors — the auto-fire rhythm

 The reference everyone names.
-Luca Galante's original is the cleanest study of how to make weapons feel like they're firing themselves *for* the player rather than *at* the screen.
+Luca Galante's original is the cleanest study of how to make simple weapon animations feel like they individually have weight and impact rather than being simply fireworks on a screen.

 **What we take:** the pacing of the first three minutes.
-Vampire Survivors introduces a new system every thirty seconds — weapons fire, enemies arrive, XP, level-up, more enemies, evolution chimes — and the player never feels lost because each system arrives as a single new thing to read.
+Vampire Survivors layers its systems clearly and early — weapons fire, enemies arrive, XP gems drop, level-up offers a choice, enemy formations offer challenge, elite arrives, chest drops — and the player never feels lost because each system arrives as a single new thing to process.

 **What we don't take:** the frictionless WASD.
-Vampire Survivors works because movement is a state machine; FOXFIRE bets survivor-like fans want the version where movement is a system.
+Vampire Survivors works because movement is a stale machine as old as *Snake*; FOXFIRE bets survivor-like fans want the version where movement is an immersive part of the challenge.

 ---